ozcansayis/TestNomads_JDBC_Project/Readme.md

 - An Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse.
 - TestNG for organizing and running tests.
 - Cucumber for behavior-driven development (BDD).
--JDBC to run SQL queries.
+- JDBC to run SQL queries.

 ## Installation & Running Tests